Deeplite/deeplite-torch-zoo/README.md

 > **_NOTE:_**  As it can be observed the data_loaders are provided based on the corresponding model (`model_name`).
 Different object detection models consider inputs/outputs in different formats, and thus the our `data_splits` are formatted according to the needs of the model (e.g. for SSD or YOLO detection models).

-## Loading Models
+## Loading and Creating Models

-Models are provided with weights pretrained on specific datasets.
-Thus, one could load a model ``X`` pretrained on dataset ``Y``, for getting the appropriate weights.
+Models are generally provided with weights pretrained on specific datasets.
+One would load a model ``X`` pretrained on a dataset ``Y`` to get the appropriate weights for the task ``Y``.
+The ``get_model_by_name`` could used for this purpose.
+There is also an option to create a new model with an arbitrary number of categories for the downstream tasl and load the weights from another dataset for transfer learning (e.g. to load ``COCO`` weights to train a model on the ``VOC`` dataset).
+The ``create_model`` method should be generally used for that.
+Note that ``get_model_by_name`` always returns a fully-trained model for the specified task, this method thus does not allow specifying a custom number of classes.

 ### Classification Models

+To get a pretrained classification model one could use

 ```{.python}
     model = get_model_by_name(